 What is a Long Keeper Tomato?

-Long Keepers are a semi-determinate tomato that is 78 days to harvest.
-The fruit is harvested before frost when it is a pale blush and stored at room temperature until ripened into a red-orange about 1 ½-3 months post-harvest.
+Long Keepers are a semi-determinate tomato that takes 78 days to harvest.
+The fruit is harvested before frost when it is a pale blush and stored at room temperature until ripened into a red orange about one and a half to three months post-harvest.

 How to Grow Long Keeper Tomatoes

 Unlike other tomatoes that are usually seeded by March, Long Keeper seeds should be started in early May.
 Prepare a bed in full sun for the tomatoes by turning it to work in left over plant material and allow it to decay.
-This may take 4-6 weeks.
+This may take four to six weeks.
 Dig fertilizer into the soil a few days before planting.

 For the first week, shield the tomato seedlings from direct sunlight until they can acclimate to outdoor conditions.